carlosgalvezp/Udacity-Self-Driving-Car-Nanodegree/term1/projects/p3-behavioral-cloning/README.md

 - **Fully Connected 3**, with 10 neurons + Dropout(0.5).
 - **Fully Connected 4**, with 1 neuron, being the output.

-All the layers, except for the output layer, have a ReLU activation function.
+All the layers, except for the output layer, have a ELU activation function.
+The motivation to prefer it over ReLU is that it has a continuous derivative and x = 0 and does not kill negative activations.
+The result is a bit smoother steering output.

-In addition, all the layers are initialized with the 'normal' function, available in Keras, which by default uses a standard deviation of 0.05, similar to what was done in the TensorFlow labs and exercises.
-A truncated normal function would have been desirable, but could not be found in Keras.
+In addition, all the layers are initialized with the 'glorot_uniform' function, default in Keras
 The main improvement over Nvidia's implementation is to add the Dropout layers in order to fight against overfitting.